ErickFGalvez/Gastly-Canvas/README.md

 }

-Desenho das Presas do Gastly
+Desenho das Presas do Gastly:
 As duas funções a seguir desenham as presas do Gastly utilizando linhas retas, posicionadas de forma a parecerem dois triângulos.
 A cor utilizada é 'white'.